rohankadekodi/cs360v-s23/lab0.md

 # Grading rubric

 Total points: 20
-Questions 1, 2, 3, and 4 are worth 2 points each.
+Questions 1 through 4 are worth 2 points each.
-Questions 5, 6, and 7 are worth 4 points each.
+Questions 5 through 7 are worth 4 points each.

 # Submission details